Coachonko/inferno-i18n-light/README.md

 Supports several features, take a look at [translate.js](./src/translate.js)

-Note: uses infereno JSX, it is not pre-compiled (can change if you open a PR)
+Note: uses inferno JSX, it is not pre-compiled (can change if you open a PR)

 Pull requests are welcome, look [here](./CONTRIBUTING.md).